Unlocking the potential of Composable Architecture with content modeling

 Ask anyone in marketing about the industry’s new-ish trend, “composable architecture,” odds are they’ll give you a half-nod-half-shake, and maybe a shrug.

-While the idea behind composable architecture isn’t new (your developers are big fans) its application to the way marketing leaders use it to organise their digital content is.
+While the idea behind composable architecture isn’t new (your developers are big fans) its application to the way marketing leaders use it to organize their digital content is.

-‘Composable” has become “Composable” (capital C), a set of principles that help you organise not only how your software is built, but its administration and the content inside it.
+‘Composable” has become “Composable” (capital C), a set of principles that help you organize not only how your software is built, but its administration and the content inside it.

-How content modelling can help you manage your CMS Content
+How content modeling can help you manage your CMS Content

 Many underestimate its value when implementing a CMS.
 Still, it allows you to move things around quickly and reuse items in multiple ways keeping things consistent across different channels without duplicating work.